North Fork American - 1 Day Trip

 11:00AM - Rafts will lauch.
 The action starts right away as we disappear around the bend and into several class 3 and 4 rapids.
 "Chamberlain Falls" is the highlight of this first section of rapids.
 Sit down, hold on and smile, you'll be photographed as you descend through this maelstrom of foam and rock!

 12:30PM - After we float through a scenic section with a few more class 4 rapids, we will stop for lunch on beautiful beach.
 Lunch features deli style meats and cheeses.
 Make your own sandwich and help yourself to plenty of fresh fruit, salads and desert.
-Water, lemonade and iced tea are provided.
+Water and lemonade are provided.

 2:30PM - Takeout.
 Our shuttle bus will be waiting with a cooler full of cold refreshments when we arrive.
 After the gear is loaded we'll board the van for a 45 minute ride back to your car at Raleys.
 The shuttle road out of the deep is almost as exciting as the rafting trip you just did.
 Our drivers rate it a class 5!